-Base and Assumptions Used in Forecast Calculations of Federal Highway Funds transportation funding spending ceiling), and the appropriation (how much money is approved to be spent).
+Base and Assumptions Used in Forecast Calculations of Federal Highway Funds

+At least every two years, allocations are calculated for each of these programs, based on federal apportionments and rescissions (nationwide downward adjustments of highway funding from what was originally authorized) and state law.
+Targets can vary from year to year due to factors including actual vs. estimated receipts of the Highway Trust Fund, authorization (the annual transportation funding spending ceiling), and the appropriation (how much money is approved to be spent).
 Allocations for FY 2024, as released by MDOT in July 2024, are used as the baseline for this FY 2026-2029 TIP financial forecast.
 The Financial Work Group of the MTPA developed an assumption, for planning purposes, that the amount of federal-aid highway funds received will increase by 2% each year during the FY 2026-2029 TIP period.
 Local agencies within the BCATS Planning Area receive approximately \$1 million in federal-aid highway funding each year.